cvg/Hierarchical-Localization/README.md

 - [ ] visualization of the raw predictions (features and matches)
 - [ ] other local features or image retrieval

-Created and maintained by [Paul-Edouard Sarlin](https://psarlin.com/) with the help of many.
+Created and maintained by [Paul-Edouard Sarlin](https://psarlin.com/) with the help of many contributors.